2023: Okowa pushes for peace in meeting with Ortom in Abuja

 Okowa noted that Wike is a strong party man who has worked very hard for the success of the PDP and would not want to work for another political party.

-In his remarks, Ortom said leaders of the PDP are still discussing to correct whatever that may have gone wrong over the running mate choice.
+In his remarks, Ortom said leaders of the PDP are still discussing correcting whatever that may have gone wrong over the running mate choice.

 He reiterated that as a critical and major stakeholder of the PDP, Wike needs to be placated to ensure that the reconciliation process was easy and smooth.